 - 23% greater lead conversion rate.

-Also, 75% of companies utilizing sales enablement tools report increased sales in the preceding 12 months, with virtually 40% reporting increase of 25% or higher.
+Also, 75% of companies utilizing sales enablement tools report increased sales in the preceding 12 months, with virtually 40% reporting an increase of 25% or higher.
 59% of businesses that topped their revenue targets (including 72% that surpassed them by 25% or more) have very defined enablement tasks.
 Only 30% of underachieving companies can say that.

 Tamara Schenk of CSO Insights in 2017 defined sales enablement as: